 Basic WordPress Site Optimization Tips and Tricks

-- Use W3 Total Cache WordPress plugin (Forget WP Super Cache).
-W3 Total Cache is just awesome… even I use it 🙂
+- Use W3 Total Cache WordPress plugin (forget WP Super Cache).
+W3 Total Cache is pretty good… even I use it 🙂

-- Kill some plugins that are unnecesary or doesn’t add much value to your site (Disable or delete these plugins)
+- Kill some plugins that are unnecessary or doesn’t add much value to your site (disable or delete these plugins).

-- Check your theme Code (Use valid HTML code)
+- Check your theme Code (use good themes with valid HTML code).

 Intermediate to Advanced Optimization Tips

-- Use a good hosting provider (preferably not shared hosting)
+- Use a good hosting provider (preferably not a shared hosting).

-- Keep your page sizes less than 100kb.
-Do not use too many unnecessary images and video on a page.
+- Keep your page sizes less than 200kb.
+Do not use too many unnecessary images and videos on a page.
 Always compress the images appropriately.

 - Use external scripts.
-Instead of placing tons of code in your header.php file, use external scripts.
+Instead of placing tons of code in your header.php file, put the code in external scripts.
 This allows the browser to cache the script so it won’t have to read it for every other page.